-Figure 1.
+Table 30.
+Trends in resource investment to different groups, by local institutions (Source: LAPA of Dhungegadi) Table 35.
+Resource support by different institutions to implement climate change adaptation activities in Dhungegadi and Bangesaal VDCs (VFCC) Table 37.
+Satisfaction of households over their access to information on climate change253 Table 38.
+Perceptions of households on their level of awareness on climate change policies and programmes List of Figures Figure 1.
 Showing Political map of Nepal (Source: CBS, 2014)51 Figure 2: Map showing the study districts in Nepal (Source: CBS, 2014)74 Figure 3: Map Showing the Study Village Development Committee (Source: CBS, 2011)75 Figure 4.
-The different types of assessment used in the research (Source: Researcher)95 Figure 5: Arnstein's ladder of participation (Source: Arnstein 1969, pp. 216-224)97 Figure 6: Policy environment needed for mainstreaming community-based adaptation (Source: Author) Figure 7: Showing the sand and gravel industry set up along the Trishuli River in the Dhading district of Nepal (Photo Credit: Author)161 Figure 8: Participatory Vulnerability Map prepared by communities and local stakeholders in Dhungegadi VDC of Pyuthan district (Source: VFCC, Dhungegadi)172 Figure 9: Types of stakeholders involved in preparing the LAPA in the studied VDCs173 Figure 10: Perceptions of practitioners on the participation of stakeholders in the adaptation planning process Figure 11: Perceptions of practitioners on working collaborations among stakeholders178 Figure 12: Resource contributions in terms of cash by type of agency in Sukrauli VDC179 Figure 13: Distribution of prioritised adaptation options in the study VDCs (Source: Adaptation plans of Dhungegadi, Bangessal, and Sukrauli VDCs)186 Figure 14: A defunct water pump in Bangesaal VDC of Pyuthan district (Photo Credit: Author) Figure 15: Perceptions of practitioners on their existing information about climate change and knowledge of the technologies and practices related to CCA Figure 16: The various types of institutional structure and mechanisms adopted within the LAPA (Source: Rupantaran, 2012)195 Figure 17: Comparative assessment of funding requirements and availability, as of 2012 (USD) (Source: NAPA document, LAPA document, and field assessment)201 Figure 18: Map showing the study area that includes the two village development committees (Source: CBS, 2011)
+The different types of assessment used in the research (Source: Researcher)95 Figure 5: Arnstein's ladder of participation (Source: Arnstein 1969, pp. 216-224)97 Figure 6: Policy environment needed for mainstreaming community-based adaptation (Source: Author) district of Nepal (Photo Credit: Author)161 Figure 8: Participatory Vulnerability Map prepared by communities and local stakeholders in Dhungegadi VDC of Pyuthan district (Source: VFCC, Dhungegadi) Figure 9: Types of stakeholders involved in preparing the LAPA in the studied VDCs173 Figure 10: Perceptions of practitioners on the participation of stakeholders in the adaptation planning process Figure 11: Perceptions of practitioners on working collaborations among stakeholders178 Figure 12: Resource contributions in terms of cash by type of agency in Sukrauli VDC179 Figure 13: Distribution of prioritised adaptation options in the study VDCs (Source: Adaptation plans of Dhungegadi, Bangessal, and Sukrauli VDCs) Figure 14: A defunct water pump in Bangesaal VDC of Pyuthan district (Photo Credit: Author) Figure 15: Perceptions of practitioners on their existing information about climate change and knowledge of the technologies and practices related to CCA188 Figure 16: The various types of institutional structure and mechanisms adopted within the LAPA (Source: Rupantaran, 2012) Figure 17: Comparative assessment of funding requirements and availability, as of 2012 (USD) (Source: NAPA document, LAPA document, and field assessment)201 Figure 18: Map showing the study area that includes the two village development committees (Source: CBS, 2011)209

-Figure 19: Landscape of Dhungegadi VDC, Pyuthan District (Photo Credit: Author)211 Figure 20: Annual and Monsoon Rainfall trend in Bijawataar Station Figure 21: Mean annual maximum temperature and mean average annual temperature trend Figure 22: Farmers in Bangesaal VDC who left most of their land barren during winter due to variations in winter rainfall (Photo Credit: Author) Figure 23: Construction of stone and gabion check dams as part of climate change riskreduction activities in Bangesaal VDC (Photo Credit: Author)220 Figure 24: Financial investment trends for climate change activities found in the studied VDCs Figure 25: Community Forestry User Group members trained in forest fire protection (Photo Credit: Author) Figure 26: Showing collaboration among stakeholders in the LAPA (Source: VFCC- Bengesaal-2010) Figure 27: Household awareness of climate change through the LAPA interventions256 Figure 28: Perceptions of respondents with regards to knowledge on the impacts of climate change Figure 29: Proposed framework for mainstreaming of CBA in development process (Source: Author) Figure 30: Operational mechanism for mainstreaming CBA in development Figure 31: Major components of the mainstreaming of community-based adaptation
+Figure 19: Landscape of Dhungegadi VDC, Pyuthan District (Photo Credit: Author) 211 Figure 20: Annual and Monsoon Rainfall trend in Bijawataar Station 212 Figure 21: Mean annual maximum temperature and mean average annual temperature trend d 213 Figure 22: Farmers in Bangesaal VDC who left most of their land barren during winter due variations in winter rainfall (Photo Credit: Author) 217 Figure 23: Construction of stone and gabion check dams as part of climate change risk- reduction activities in Bangesaal VDC (Photo Credit: Author) 220 Figure 24: Financial investment trends for climate change activities found in the studied VDCs 222 Figure 25: Community Forestry User Group members trained in forest fire protection (Pho to Credit: Author) 239 Figure 26: Showing collaboration among stakeholders in the LAPA (Source: VFCC- Bengesaal-2010) 246 Figure 27: Household awareness of climate change through the LAPA interventions 256 Figure 28: Perceptions of respondents with regards to knowledge on the impacts of climate 3 change 257 Figure 29: Proposed framework for mainstreaming of CBA in development process (Source e: Author) 269 Figure 30: Operational mechanism for mainstreaming CBA in development 277 Figure 31: Major components of the mainstreaming of community-based adaptation 284